gbdev/pandocs/src/MBC6.md

 ($30), write 32 to $2000 to select the bank, and then write $30 to
 $4000 or any other address between $4000-$5FFF, the lower address bits are not relevant.

+The erase chip command erases the whole 1 MiB flash.
+The 256 byte hidden region is **not** erased by the erase chip command.
+If sector 0 is protected, only sectors 1 to 7 are erased.

+Sector 0 (the first 128 KiB of the flash) can be protected from erasure and programming, using the protect/unprotect sector 0 commands.
+The state of the protection is stored non-volatile.

 ## External links